chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 bash Code/Analysis/sbatch_bootstrap_all_output.sh
 ```

-This produces bootstrapped estimates of analyses evaluating model fit on pre-treatment data (i.e., comparing actual vs predicted low-access status), average cross-validation errors and treatment effects with respect to time from treatment,
+This produces bootstrapped estimates for analyses that evaluate model fit on pre-treatment data (i.e., comparing actual vs predicted low-access status), average cross-validation errors and treatment effects with respect to time from treatment,
 and variation of treatment effects across socio-demographic and geographic characteristics, baseline grocery store counts, and presence of dollar store policies.

 **Configuration Notes:**